About U.S. Bank FlexPerks Travel Rewards Visa Signature Card

 How Many Points Can You Get and What Are They Worth?

-Based on the spending habits of the average American household, we believe racking up at least 30,000 points a year is easy.
+Based on the spending habits of the average American household, we believe you could earn around 32,864.
 If you’re single, that goal could be a little tougher depending on where you live but still doable.

 According to the fine print, your points are good for five years and you’ll receive credit for your points every billing cycle as long as your payment isn’t more than five days past due.